azamlerc/nsarray-functional/README.md

 ## Selectors

-Selectors describe the name of a method, but cannot be passed as blocks.
-These functions transform seletors into blocks that are compatible with functional programming.
+Selectors describe the name of a method, but cannot be used like blocks.
+These functions transform selectors into blocks that are compatible with functional programming.

 `Transform transformFromSelector(SEL selector);`